Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 ## Processing the Tailwind CSS

-Now we need a way to process the [Tailwind CSS](https://daily-dev-tips.com/posts/my-honest-opinion-on-tailwind-css/) for us, usually a framework would come in handy, but underwater, most of them use postCSS.
-So let's just add it ourselves.
+We need a way to process the [Tailwind CSS](https://daily-dev-tips.com/posts/my-honest-opinion-on-tailwind-css/).
+Usually, a framework would come in handy for us, but most of them use postCSS.
+So let's add it ourselves.

 ```bash
 npm install postcss-cli autoprefixer